nhoizey/github-action-feed-to-mastodon/README.md

 The cache prevents creating the same toot multiple times if you set `nbTootsPerItem` to 1 (which is the default).

-If you set `nbTootsPerItem` to a value larger than 1, the action will randomly chose an item among the ones that have the least toots.
+If you set `nbTootsPerItem` to a value larger than 1, the action will chose an item among the ones that have the least toots.
+The choice is based on the `itemChoiceStrategy` input.

 > [!TIP]
 > Once [issue #7](https://github.com/nhoizey/github-action-jsonfeed-to-mastodon/issues/7) fixed, you'll be able to set `nbTootsPerItem` to `-1` to remove any limit.

-> [!TIP]
-> Once [issue #14](https://github.com/nhoizey/github-action-jsonfeed-to-mastodon/issues/14) fixed, you'll be able to define other choice strategies.

 In particular, any new item in the feed won't have existing toots, so it will be tooted first when the action runs, if all previous items already have at least one toot.